-It’s not just what you’re eating, but what’s eating you.
+It’s not just what you’re eating that matters, but what’s eating you.

 *Testimonials by former clients of Todd or Gina Goodwin are true and factual.
 Goodwin Hypnosis, its officers, and personnel, do not imply or claim that these comments represent typical results.
 Results vary depending on age, gender, lifestyle, motivation, and individual commitment to achieve a desired result.
 These clients voluntarily offered their feedback and were not compensated in any way.
 Each comment is the opinion of one person at a specific time and should be considered only in that context.